-- 1. Weigh each soil scintillation vial before drying and record. - 2.
-Store at least overnight in -80°C freezer. - 3.
-Freeze-dry using Lyophilizer\ for at least 24 hours. - 4.
-Weigh each vial after freeze-drying and record.
+- 1. Store soil scintillation vials at least overnight in -80°C freezer. - 2.
+Freeze-dry using Lyophilizer for at least 24 hours. - 3.
+Remove the cap from each vial after freeze-drying and record the dry weight of the soil and vial.